ACM Multimedia 2026 Workshop and Grand Challenge

 NeuroMM 2026

-The 1st International Workshop on Multimodal Neurophysiological Intelligence for Multimedia
+The 1st International Workshop on Neurophysiological Intelligence for Human-Aware Multimedia

 NeuroMM treats EEG, ECG, EMG, and wearable biosignals as first-class multimedia modalities and advances cross-modal reasoning with synchronized video, audio, and contextual streams.